 Dipladenia is actually a member of the mandevilla family.
 It is widely thought that mandevilla and dipladenia are the same plant, but while similar, dipladenia foliage is somewhat smaller and the plant is more shrub-like.
 However, both plants have the same care and growth requirements and are very similar.
-These gorgeous, vining plants have soared in popularity and can be used in mixed containers, hanging baskets, or on their own in a container.
+These gorgeous, vining plants have soared in popularity and can be used in mixed containers, hanging baskets, or in their own in a container.

 If you do, it won't hurt your plant, but it will spend more energy producing roots and top growth than flowers, so you may see fewer flowers until the roots have hit the bottom of the pot.
 If your plant is root bound and does need a bigger pot, look for one that is wider, but not much deeper.

 After that, you will need to fertilize it regularly.
 You can either use a diluted, plant food every other week or add a slow release fertilizer to your soil.
 Always follow directions on the package.

-- Planting Suggestions - Mandevilla and dipladenia look great on their own in a pot or as the centerpiece of a mixed container.
+Mandevilla and dipladenia look great on their own in a pot or as the centerpiece of a mixed container.
 I like to grow them in a large pot and have them climb up a trellis or obelisk.
 I also like to surround them with a contrasting annual or foliage plant.
 I have also planted them in pots with oregano and coleus.